 First, the scope of individual fiscal income (i.e. income as reported through tax-based sources) has deteriorated over time as many countries have chosen to exclude large components of capital income from the individual income tax.
 Countries such as Sweden and Germany have moved to a dual income tax system where capital income is taxed separately at a flat rate.
 Other countries have carved out large exemptions, such as tax-preferred life insurance accounts in France.
 As a result, the quality of the (necessary) imputation of capital income deteriorates.
-However, in most cases, the government still receives - or could collect at very low cost information on exempted capital income on an individual basis.
+However, in most cases, the government still receives -or could collect at very low cost- information on exempted capital income on an individual basis.
 Countries such as Denmark for example do tax dividends and capital gains separately from other income, but it is still possible to merge both data sources at the individual level.
 Additionally, administrative wealth data are much sparser than income tax data because progressive wealth taxation is much less prevalent than progressive income taxation.
-Yet it would be possible to gather and collect wealth data at very low cost.
-Such data would be invaluable to measure wealth inequality but would also help with the administration of the progressive income tax.
+Yet it would be possible to measure wealth inequality but would also help with the administration of the progressive income tax.

 Once again, Denmark provides a good illustrative example: even if the country abolished its wealth tax in 1997, data on balances of individual financial accounts are still collected for the administration of the individual income tax on capital income.